Roblox/cube/README.md

   <img src="./resources/bbox_conditioning.gif" width="100%" style="margin: 5px;">
 </p>

-For a technical overview of the methods behind these two improvements, please see our latest report on arXiv.
-The latest training used an additional 3 million synthetic 3D assets.
+For a technical overview of the methods behind these two improvements, please refer to our latest v3 report on arXiv that will be updated soon.
+The latest model was trained on an additional ~2.8 million synthetic 3D assets.
 We introduced several refinements to VQ-VAE architecture and training procedures, and increased the VQ-VAE latent length from 512 to 1024 to increase generation fidelity.

 ### Try it out on
 - [Hugging Face Interactive Demo](https://huggingface.co/spaces/Roblox/cube3d-interactive)